 Xpeng and its chairman and CEO He Xiaopeng said at the time that the company aims to have its flying cars in mass production by 2024, with a price tag expected to be under RMB 1 million ($157,000).

-It's worth noting, however, that the lack of policy support is key to the difficulty of getting a flying car off the ground commercially.
+It's worth noting, however, that the lack of support is key to the difficulty of getting a flying car off the ground commercially.

 According to China's current regulations, flying vehicles with a maximum takeoff weight of more than 150 kg are classified as large drones, and their flight locations, routes and airspace are subject to regulators' management.